 To receive pardon is to be released from punishment that is deserved.
-And all who have come to God in repentance and faith-trusting only in His grace-are, indeed, freely pardoned!
+And all who have come to God in faith and repentance-trusting only in His grace-are, indeed, freely pardoned!

 Micah 7:18-19

 Who is a God like You, who pardons sin? ...
 You will ... hurl all our iniquities into the depths of the sea.